Protocol Revenue

 Voter Share

-For voter share there is no “Surplus Share”, and instead this ETH revenue is directed to “Voter Share”, which goes to vote-eligible RPL.
-This means only NOs are natively able to benefit from RPL’s value capture directly.
+In this case, no share of ETH revenue is used to buy RPL (which means unstaked RPL does not directly benefit from the ETH revenue).
+Instead, the equivalent share of ETH revenue is simply used to have a larger voter_share which is distributed according to vote-eligible RPL staked to megapools.
+This means only node operators are natively able to benefit from RPL’s value capture directly.
 This has some positives (direct ETH received instead of indirect value captured; avoids some complexity in implementing one of the above options) and some negatives (much smaller total addressable market).
-Note that it may become possible for non-NOs to benefit via abstractions (eg, Nodeset’s proposed xRPL).
+Note that it may become possible to benefit without being a node operator via abstractions (eg, NodeSet’s proposed xRPL).

-2. The example shown assumes this Node Operator represents the average staked RPL exposure of all NOs, so they earn average Voter Share rewards of 5%
+2. The example shown assumes this node operator represents the average staked RPL exposure of all node operators, so they earn average Voter Share rewards of 9%